Respecting Boundaries: Theoretical Equivalence and Structure Beyond Dynamics: Views on Theory Structure

 Finally, how does GR actually model isolated subsystems with Dirichlet boundary conditions and study important concepts found in asymptotic spacetimes?
 The answer is that we must set aside the Einstein-Hilbert action $S_{EH}$ in favor of what is known as the Gibbons-Hawking-York (GHY) action $S_{GHY}$:

 where $K=\nabla^\mu n_\mu$ is the trace of the extrinsic curvature, $h$ is the induced metric on the boundary, and $\epsilon$ is $+1$ when the boundary hypersurface is spacelike and $-1$ when the boundary hypersurface is timelike \parencite{York:1972sj, Gibbons:1976ue}.
 We see here that this action is equal to the Einstein-Hilbert action plus a boundary term.
 When varying this action, we find the bulk term that contains the dynamical Einstein field equations $G_{\mu\nu}$, the boundary term from before, and a further boundary term originating from the GHY term.
 Upon imposing Dirichlet boundary conditions $\left.\delta g_{\mu \nu}\right|_{\partial M}=0$, we find that the variation of the GHY boundary term exactly cancels out the previously non-vanishing terms.
-Thus, in the presence of manifolds with boundaries with Dirichlet boundary conditions, we have $ \delta S_{\mathrm{GHY}}=\frac{1}{16 \pi G} \int_{M} d^{4} x \sqrt{-g} G_{\mu \nu} \delta g^{\mu \nu}.$ This follows the exact same pattern as the variation of the TPG action.
+Thus, in the presence of manifolds with boundaries with Dirichlet boundary conditions, we have

+This follows the exact same pattern as the variation of the TPG action.
 The additional boundary term plays a similar role and cancels out previously problematic terms, yielding a well-defined variation.